 The direction of the 10 Year Treasury Bond is a good gauge on Read the rest of this entry »

 I am going to post numbers on the 10 Year Treasury Bond on a regular basis.
-The direction of the 10 Year Treasury Bond is a good gauge on where mortgage rates are going.
-While it is not an exact measure, the 10 Year Treasury Bond is one of the best things to follow to determine the general direction of mortgage rates.
+The 10 Year Treasury Bond is not a direct correlation to mortgage rates, but it is a good number to know.

 As of 01-03-2019 the 10 Year Treasury Bond was 2.55%.

 Below are some interesting numbers*:

 In 2018 the average yield of the 10 Year Treasury Bond was 2.91%.

 In 2017 the average yield of the 10 Year Treasury Bond was 2.33%.
 Read the rest of this entry »

 So you’re applying for a mortgage, you think you have everything lined up right, you get pre-approved.
 Great!
 And then you get… conditional loan approval?
 What is that?
 What are the conditions?
 Read the rest of this entry »